rcbotCheeseh/RCBotSven5/README.md

     3. The 'wait lift' waypoint is now 'wait'
     4. Ladder waypoints aren't used, but bots can still climb ladders without the need for ladder waypoints.
 Just make sure the path is slightly angled so that bots do not look in the wrong direction going up the ladder.

+# Debugging

+To debug a bot use the command

+    as_command rcbot.debug_bot <partial botname>

+And make sure to toggle either of the following

+    as_command rcbot.debug nav          (debug navigation)
+    as_command rcbot.debug think        (debug general)
+    as_command rcbot.debug task         (debug tasks)
+    as_command rcbot.debug util         (debug utility)
+    as_command rcbot.debug visibles     (debug visibles -- not done yet)

+Also make sure

+    developer 1